Basque football derbies: Background

 A fourth club, SD Eibar, was also a fixture in the top division for much of the 2010s.
 A smaller organisation historically than Álaves reflected in fanbase and stadium, their home town of Eibar has a population of under 30,000 and is located midway between Bilbao and San Sebastián with many of the residents supporting either Athletic or Real Sociedad.
 The club's first ever campaign in the Primera was in 2014–15 (they clinched their promotion the previous year with a 1–0 win over Alavés which also seemed destined to relegate their opponent, though ultimately Alavés won their final two games and stayed up by one point).
 Despite finishing the first campaign in a relegation place after a dramatic final day, they were reprieved due to another club's administrative demotion.
 Their stadium is of a modest stature (Ipurua holds just over 7,000 even after improvements since the Armeros remained in the top division).
 Despite these limitations, Eibar's 9th place in the 2017–18 La Liga campaign made them the highest-ranking Basque club for the first time ever.
-Their top-division run eventually came to an end at the end of their seventh season in 2020–21.
+Their top-division run eventually halted at the end of their seventh season in 2020–21.

 Having never previously met in a competitive match during their 70-year coexistence, Eibar (then in the third tier, although they would gain promotion via the play-offs at the end of the season) achieved a shock victory in November 2012 when they eliminated Athletic Bilbao, the previous season's finalists, from the 2012–13 Copa del Rey on away goals; the Eibar scorer was Mikel Arruabarrena, an unsuccessful Athletic youth graduate.
 The second leg at the original San Mamés was also the last cup tie (of 268 in total) played at the stadium.

-The relationship between Alavés and Eibar became more strained in 2017 when CD Vitoria, Eibar's recently incorporated farm team (based in Alavés' home town, previously an affiliate of that club and now competing directly with their reserve team) gained promotion and upgraded to municipally-owned facilities in the city.
+The relationship between Alavés and Eibar became more strained in 2017 when CD Vitoria, Eibar's recently incorporated farm team (based in Alavés' home town, previously an affiliate of that club and now competing directly with their reserve team) gained promotion and upgraded to municipally owned facilities in the city.
 A short time beforehand, Alavés had acquired the services of Eibar's youth academy director.
+With Alavés having also been relegated a year after Eibar in 2022, the two clubs both finished in the 2023 Segunda División play-offs positions and faced off in the semi-finals: Alavés prevailed over two legs, and then defeated Levante (the only goal scored in the last minute of extra time by Asier Villalibre, a loan player from Athletic) to secure promotion.